Explore-In-HMS/common-mobile-services/README.md

         }
 ```

-`kt subscribeToTopic` method is subscribes to topics in asynchronous mode.
+`subscribeToTopic` method subscribes to topics in asynchronous mode.
 The topic messaging function provided by Push Kit allows you to send messages to multiple devices whose users have subscribed to a specific topic.
 You can write messages about the topic as required, and Push Kit determines target devices and then sends messages to the devices in a reliable manner.
 The name of the topic to subscribe.
 Must match the following regular expression: "[a-zA-Z0-9-_.~%]{1,900}".
 You need to add a listener to listen to the operation result.